JinHao-L/tembu-friends/README.md

         ├── Explore Nav                         # Navigable content from explore feature │   ├── Search Profile                  # Initial route of explore tab │   │
-        │   └── Profile Nav (Other Profiles)    # Provide navigation to profile-related screen │       ├── Visit Other Profiles        # Initial route │       │   └── Write Posts             # Only available when visiting other profile
+        │   └── Profile (My/Other Profiles)     # Provide navigation to profile-related screen
+        │       ├── Visit Other Profiles        # Initial route
+        │       │   └── Write Posts             # Only available when visiting other profile
         │       └── My Profile